On this day in 2007, Harry Redknapp was handed a bumper £700,000 pay rise to establish Pompey as a European force.

 And he wanted Redknapp to be part of that vision.

-Speaking to the News back in 2007, Kevin Ryan, secretary of Portsmouth Supporters’ Club, central branch, said: ‘Harry’s done a superb job, no doubt about that.
+Kevin Ryan, secretary of Portsmouth Supporters’ Club, central branch, said at the time: ‘Harry’s done a superb job, no doubt about that.

 ‘Congratulations to Peter Storrie and Sacha Gaydamak for tying him down.
 It’s an amazing turnaround for Harry, seeing as many fans were against him coming back from Southampton.